flipkart-incubator/hbase-orm/README.md

 ```java
 Result writeValueAsResult(HBRecord obj)
 ```
-Below is an example usage of unit-test of a mapper using [MRUnit](https://mrunit.apache.org/):
+Below is an example of unit-test of a mapper using [MRUnit](https://mrunit.apache.org/):

 ```java
 Citizen citizen = new Citizen(/*params*/);